Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 ### Scope creep

-Scope creep is a common issue in modernization projects.
+Scope creep is a common legacy modernization issue.
 Essentially, this means trying to solve one problem, and realizing that there are other issues at play that need to be resolved.

 For example, you might try to upgrade or replace one element of a legacy system, only to find that this requires changes to other components.
 The trouble is, scope creep almost always comes along with rising costs.

-However, with low-code development tools, scope creep is less of an issue.
+With low code legacy modernization, scope creep is a non-issue.

 Since building apps with low-code tools takes a fraction of the time, implementing unforeseen fixes and features has a much less disruptive impact on your overall project.
 Even better, if you don’t have to pay to develop your new apps, there’s no chance of going over budget.